-That's why, late in the last century, the AARP Public Policy Institute asked the American Planning Association to develop model legislation — specifically, a state statute and a local ordinance — as a resource to assist AARP volunteer leaders and other interested residents, planners and government officials in evaluating potential changes in state laws and local zoning codes.
+That's why, late in the last century, AARP asked the American Planning Association to develop model legislation — specifically, a state statute and a local ordinance — as a resource to assist AARP volunteer leaders and other interested residents, planners and government officials in evaluating potential changes in state laws and local zoning codes.

 ADU Publications from AARP

 That resource was called Accessory Dwelling Units: Model State Act and Local Ordinance.
-(The new version is available by clicking the linked title as well as by viewing and/or downloading the PDF at the end of this page.)
+(The new version, released in 2021 by AARP Government Affairs, is available by clicking the linked title as well as by viewing and/or downloading the PDF at the end of this page.)

-When AARP issued its 2000 edition of the model state act and local ordinance, only Washington State had legislation requiring local governments to authorize ADUs.
+In 2000, when AARP issued the first edition of the model state act and local ordinance, only Washington State had legislation requiring local governments to authorize ADUs.
 Since then, many states have adopted legislation preempting local prohibitions to one degree or another, usually for larger cities and towns.
 Legislation has been enacted in California (2016), New Hampshire (2017), Oregon (2017), Rhode Island (2017) and Vermont (2005).

 In parallel with local governments’ continuing revisions to their ADU ordinances, California (2019), Oregon (2019) and Vermont (2020) passed many amendments to their initial ADU legislation, chipping away at the various local regulatory barriers to ADU construction.
 Legislation authorizing or encouraging local governments to authorize ADUs was passed in Florida (allowing ADUs as affordable housing, 2004) and Maine (2019).
 Hawaii has had legislation allowing counties to permit two dwellings on all single-family lots since 1981.